 The law gives the IRS the authority to expand these categories, but that has not happened yet.

 Misconception #2: Company plans must allow CRDs.

 Although the CARES Act allows companies to allow CRDs, companies are not required to offer them.
 This is true even when you are in one of the above categories.
 Many plans offer CRDs.
 However, to make sure, remember to check with your HR Department or the plan administrator.

 If you are under age 59 ½, your CRD is exempt from the 10% early distribution penalty.
 However, the CRD is generally subject to federal taxes.
 One of the relief provisions allows you to spread out federal income taxes over three years.
 In addition, you can avoid federal taxes by repaying the CRD to an IRA or company plan within three years of receiving it.

 Misconception #4: Any RMD received in 2020 can be paid back.

 Another provision of the CARES Act waives required minimum distributions (RMDs) for 2020.
 This includes 2020 RMDs and 2019 RMDs if you reached age 70 ½ in 2019 and delayed your 2019 RMD into 2020.

-But what if you already took an RMD in 2020 and don’t need it?
-Certain RMDs can be rolled back to an IRA or company plan, but not all of them.
-Rollovers normally must be done within 60 days.
+You can roll certain RMDs back to an IRA or company plan.
+Normally you must complete rollovers within 60 days.
 However, if you received (or will receive) an RMD between February 1 and May 15, 2020, you have until July 15, 2020 to roll it over.
 But you don’t qualify for an IRA rollover if you had another IRA rollover during the 12 months before receiving your RMD.
-You also don’t qualify if you are a non-spouse beneficiary who received an RMD from an inherited IRA.
+Non-spouse beneficiaries who received an RMD from an inherited IRA do not qualify.

 You are currently out of luck if you received your RMD in January of this year.
 But it is possible the IRS will issue broader rollover relief, so keep checking the Slott Report.